-At Home Care Assistance of Harrisburg, we want to remind our readers that the summer season is accompanied by a significant increase in temperature, which can endanger the health of older adults whose bodies naturally have a difficult time cooling down.
+At Harrisburg Home Care, we want to remind our readers that the summer season is accompanied by a significant increase in temperature, which can endanger the health of older adults whose bodies naturally have a difficult time cooling down.
 When a senior’s body begins to overheat, the side effects result in heat exhaustion, a very serious condition that may require medical attention if left untreated.
 Help your loved one enjoy a safe summer by learning about heat exhaustion and how to reduce risk.

 The Cause of Heat Exhaustion